oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/2-deploy-multi-cluster-verrazzano-oke.md

 The ssh convenience commands to the various operator hosts will also be printed.

-Next, navigate to the DRGs in **_each managed cluster_**’s region i.e. Mumbai, Tokyo, Sydney.
+Next, navigate to the DRGs in **_each managed cluster_**'s region i.e. Mumbai, Tokyo, Sydney.
 Click on Remote Peering Attachment and create a Remote Peering Connection (call it rpc_to_admin).
 However, in the Admin region (Singapore in our selected region), create 3 Remote Peering Connections:

 {% imgx aligncenter assets/sub6pYSaRFEQumzQLQdDxwg.png 1200 339 "3 RPCs in the Admin region" "3 RPCs in the Admin region" %}

 We need to peer them.
 Click on the rpc_to_syd.
 Open a new tab in your browser and access the OCI Console and change region to Sydney.
 Then, navigate to the DRG and the rpc_to_syd page.
-Copy the RPC’s OCID (not the DRG), switch to the Admin tab and click on “Establish Connection”:
+Copy the RPC's OCID (not the DRG), switch to the Admin tab and click on “Establish Connection”:

 {% imgx aligncenter assets/2g_Oih2j9NBRy_cUoUW9Eg.png 619 216 "Establishing RPC" "Establishing RPC" %}

-Once you’ve provided the RPC ID and the region as above, click on “Establish Connection” button to perform the peering.
+Once you've provided the RPC ID and the region as above, click on “Establish Connection” button to perform the peering.
 Repeat the same procedure for the Tokyo and Mumbai regions until all the managed cluster regions are peered with the Admin region.
 When the peering is performed and completed, you will see its status will change to “Pending” and eventually “Peered”:

 {% imgx aligncenter assets/DX7Nv3MRwczRYbmc5aXzlA.png 1200 405 "RPCs in Pending state" "RPCs in Pending state" %}